testplan.report.testing package

 static use_filter(filter_rep: str)[source]

-class testplan.report.testing.parser.ReportTagsAction(option_strings, dest, nargs=None, const=None, default=None, type=None, choices=None, required=False, help=None, metavar=None)[source]
+class testplan.report.testing.parser.ReportTagsAction(option_strings, dest, nargs=None, const=None, default=None, type=None, choices=None, required=False, help=None, metavar=None, deprecated=False)[source]

 Argparse action for parsing multiple report tag arguments, builds up a list of dictionary of sets.